 The Problem Of Trying To Parent My Child Beyond Childhood

-The topic of grief and guilt is now addressed again because I continually hear parents berate themselves for not ‘having done more’ to save their adult child from making poor decisions which eventually led to an early death.
+The topic of grief and guilt is now addressed again because I continually hear bereaved parents berate themselves for not ‘having done more’ to save their adult child from making poor decisions which eventually led to an early death.
 Woulda, coulda, shoulda is the tagline of these tortured parents.
 They feel responsible that they were somehow unable to make their child ‘understand’ that their behavior was unwise or outright destructive.
 They wished they had hovered over their adult child more, making sure the child made the ‘right’ decisions.
-These despondent parents believe if only they tried harder…
+These grieving parents believe if only they tried harder…

 This compelling urge to parent an adult child has its source in the parent’s gut feeling that the child isn’t mature enough to make sound life decisions.
 Intellectual and emotional maturity, or lack of it, affects every aspect of human behavior, including how to manage one’s physical wellbeing.
 This lack of maturity is the bane of parents trying to decide whether they should continue to parent their adult child or if they should let go.
 And the feelings of guilt don’t stop.

 As a Parent, I Know What’s Best For My Child’s Wellbeing